top of page

 edit17.jpg

 The original design included a four degree angle on the seat.
-I was committed to using glass as the material but was not able to achieve this angle.
+I was committed to using glass as the material but was not able to achieve this angle with the material.
 The glass version (L) is all right angles, and the acrylic version (R) has a slight angle.
-I learned the angle, though small, made a difference, but the materiality of the glass was impacful.
+I learned the angle, though small, made a difference, but the materiality of the glass was more impactful.

 bottom of page